Interactions Among Multiple Medications Can Cause Health Risks

-Millions of Americans are currently taking multiple medications and/or supplements which are significantly increasing their risk of serious injury according to a report by the National Institutes of Health and the University of Chicago which is being published this month in the Journal of the American Medical Association.
+Millions of Americans are currently taking multiple medications and/or supplements that are significantly increasing their risk of serious injury according to a report by the National Institutes of Health and the University of Chicago which is being published this month in the Journal of the American Medical Association.
 This is particularly true with older Americans.
-Combinations of blood thinners or anticoagulants (such as Warfarin or Coumadin) with aspirin or ginkgo supplements, for example, can significantly increase the risk of uncontrolled bleeding, stroke, etc. There are many other combinations of drugs/supplements which also carry significant risks.
+Combinations of blood thinners or anticoagulants (such as Warfarin or Coumadin) with aspirin or ginkgo supplements, for example, can significantly increase the risk of uncontrolled bleeding, stroke, etc. There are many other combinations of drugs/supplements that also carry significant risks.
 Simply because a supplement is sold in a health food store without warnings does not mean it is safe to combine with any medication you may be taking.

 It is important to talk with your doctor about possible drug interactions if you are taking multiple medications or additional supplements.
 It is also important that doctors inquire about the medications/supplements you are taking and specifically advise you about the risks of drug interactions.
 The Institute for Safe Medication Practices now has a website to allow patients to check for potentially dangerous medication interactions.
 It can be found at www.consumermedsafety.org.

-If you have been injured as a result of a drug interaction, you may have a medical malpractice claim and should speak to an experienced medical malpractice attorney.
+If you have been injured as a result of drug interaction, you may have a medical malpractice claim and should speak to an experienced medical malpractice attorney.

 What constitutes a personal injury?

 The most common personal injury is an auto accident, but the broad definition encompasses any situation where a person suffers harm due to the negligence of another person or entity.
 Early identification of a personal injury is important to the legal process.
 Many serious injuries occur each year involving: